Project-Corona/Project-Corona/Readme.md

 ### Latest

+Added a GUI that has pre-loaded blueprint books.
+All you have to do is press the button and have it inserted into your inventory.

+![GUI][gui-image]

+### Previously

 Added a setting to allow beltlayer connector recipes to be changed to match normal underground belt recipes.

-### Previously

 Add Settings in to pick and choose which part of the mod pack to use.